monarch-initiative/ontogpt/docs/index.md

         range: GeneMolecularActivityRelationship
 ```

-Because GeneMolecularActivityRelationship is *inlined* it will nest
+Because GeneMolecularActivityRelationship is *inlined* it will nest.

 The generated prompt is: